Dentures – Jacksonville, FL

 Materials your replacement teeth will be made of (usually porcelain or acrylic)

 If you’re on a budget, you may be tempted to opt for a cheaper denture.
 However, that’s not recommended.
 More affordable oral appliances tend to break easily and will need a replacement much sooner than anticipated.
-For that reason, it’s always best to invest in high-quality and durable dental work.
+For that reason, it’s always a good idea to invest in high-quality and durable dental work.

-You’ll be happy to know that most dental insurance plans cover around 50% of the costs associated with dentures.
+Most dental insurance plans cover around 50% of the costs associated with dentures.
 Of course, every policy is unique, meaning the exact level of coverage can vary significantly from person to person.
 Before committing to anything, you should confirm the details of your plan with your insurance provider.
-If needed, our team can help with that step and maximize your benefits.
+Our team at Distinctive Dentistry is happy to assist you in maximizing your benefits.

 Ultimately, the best way to get an accurate cost estimate is by attending a consultation with our team.
 We’ll happily address any concerns you have and do what we can to keep your out-of-pocket expenses as low as possible.